| Read the following in sequence or jump to: Egypt

 Colonial High Commissioner that always seemed to strip them of

+their legitimacy before their own supporters.
 On 1922, Ahmed Bey Hassanein --sponsored by

 the King-- sent to open new ways for possible Egyptian campaigns